This is part two of our Backing Up Your Data series, read part one here – choosing a storage medium.

 BACKING UP: WINDOWS USERS

-If you have set up different special folders to save music, documents, pictures, etc to, then you will include those folders.
+If you have set up different special folders to save music, documents, pictures, etc, then you will include those folders.
 Basically, you will want to make sure your backup covers anywhere you have files that are important to you or can’t be replaced.

 If you are using a Cloud Backup, your backup method will be slightly different than using a local backup to an external hard drive, flash drive, etc. Most cloud services perform the same way, so while these instructions are for Dropbox, they will apply to other cloud storage providers as well.
 Cloud services will create a special folder on your computer, allowing you to easily move whatever folders/data you want to be backed up to that special folder where it will be automatically backed up to the cloud.
 Dropbox creates, appropriately, a folder named “Dropbox”.

 Simply open your Dropbox folder in a separate window, and drag and drop whichever folder you’d like to back up to the Dropbox folder the same way you would when moving any other file or folder.